This post may contain affiliate links. Please read our disclosure policy.

 Get the recipe link sent to your inbox!
 PLUS, we’ll send you fresh recipes weekly!

+I can’t believe this baked honey dijon salmon recipe actually won me a trip to Paris.
 I entered a random recipe contest with Cono Sur Vineyards & Winery.
 The recipe contest was simple: submit a recipe and name a wine they produce that you think would pair well with your recipe.

-I don’t like contests, have never entered one, and I never win anything in lottery situations anyway, but I figured since I already had a recipe that I knew would work well with one of their sauvignon blancs, I felt that submitting the recipe was no skin off my back.
+I don’t like contests, have never entered one, and I never win anything in lottery situations, but I figured since I already had a recipe that I knew would work well with one of their sauvignon blancs, I felt that submitting the recipe was no skin off my back.
 I submitted it and thought nothing of it.
 I honestly even forgot about the whole contest until I got an email congratulating me about winning a trip to Paris to compete in the final competition.

+I totally thought it was a scam at first but then I dug through emails and remembered this recipe contest that I entered.
+Holy crap!
+I won AND was representing the United States in this competition!
 There were six other countries represented and one blogger from each country (and their guest) would be flown, all expenses paid, to Paris to compete for the grand prize, which was a 6-night, 7-day, all expense paid trip to Chile to visit the Cono Sur vineyards and winery!

 Sadly, I didn’t win but I felt like a winner because I got a trip of a lifetime through this delicious salmon recipe!